yamand16/ear2face/README.md

 Note 3: The related information for training & test data will be provided soon.

+Note 4: This preliminary work is done in 2019 while authors were students at Istanbul Technical University.

 ### References

 [1] Peng, Shouneng, et al. "Detecting genetic association of common human facial morphological variation using high density 3D image registration."
 PLoS computational biology 9.12 (2013).